What are new employee forms?

 Student loan documentation

-The employee also needs to provide information to the employer on the status of any student loans they have.
+The new staff member also needs to provide information to the employer on the status of any student loans they have.
+People also declare if they have a postgraduate loan or Plan 5 loan, as this will affect payroll deductions.
 The employer may need to set up automatic deductions from their salary if there are outstanding student loan balances.

 Non-disclosure agreement